NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Fungal Armor.md

 * * *

 **Effect** The attack misses you, dealing no damage as you transform into a cloud of spores.
-You gain the benefits of a [[Spells/Vapor Form|Vapor Form]] spell for 1 minute.
+You gain the benefits of a [[Vapor Form|Vapor Form]] spell for 1 minute.

 For the duration, a cloud of deadly spores surrounds you.
 Each breathing creature that begins its turn within 10 feet of you takes 6d8 poison damage (DC 35 Fortitude check).